ndriannazriel/Advanced-Network-Tech/What to Know/OSPF.md

 Some things to note:
 A 32-bit host route would not get advertised as a route to other OSPF routers.
 When configuring ospf, make sure to choose either using the network command or the ip ospf command to avoid overlap or unnecessary redundancy.
+Configuring a **passive interface** in OSPF stops OSPF **Hello packets** from being sent on that interface, preventing neighbor relationships from forming.
+However, the network on that interface is still advertised in OSPF.

 OSPFv2
 ```